GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

 .. note::
    The names and order of the phases listed for the attribute ``phaseNames`` must be identical in the fluid model (here, **DeadOilFluid**) and the relative permeability model (here, **BrooksCoreyRelativePermeability**).
-   Otherwise, GEOSX will throw an error and terminate.
+   Otherwise, GEOS will throw an error and terminate.

 We also introduce models to define rock compressibility and permeability.
 This step is similar to what is described in the previous examples